torvalds/linux/Documentation/dev-tools/kgdb.rst

 It is possible to run a limited set of kdb commands from gdb, using the gdb monitor command.
-You don't want to execute any of the run control or breakpoint operations, because it can disrupt the state of the kernel debugger.
+You don't want to execute any of the run control or breakpoint operations, because it can disrupt the state of the kernel deger.
 You should be using gdb for breakpoints and run control operations if you have gdb connected.
 The more useful commands to run are things like lsmod, dmesg, ps or possibly some of the memory information commands.
 To see all the kdb commands you can run